 Use In Specific Populations

-Pregnancy Category B. There are no adequate and well-controlled studies of VALTREX (valacyclovir hydrochloride) or acyclovir in pregnant women.
+There are no adequate and well-controlled trials of VALTREX or acyclovir in pregnant women.
 Based on prospective pregnancy registry data on 749 pregnancies, the overall rate of birth defects in infants exposed to acyclovir in-utero appears similar to the rate for infants in the general population.
-VALTREX (valacyclovir hydrochloride) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+VALTREX should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 A prospective epidemiologic registry of acyclovir use during pregnancy was established in 1984 and completed in April 1999.
 There were 749 pregnancies followed in women exposed to systemic acyclovir during the first trimester of pregnancy resulting in 756 outcomes.
 The occurrence rate of birth defects approximates that found in the general population.
 However, the small size of the registry is insufficient to evaluate the risk for less common defects or to permit reliable or definitive conclusions regarding the safety of acyclovir in pregnant women and their developing fetuses.